 Department of Veterans Affairs and Defense Educational Benefits

-If you’re a veteran or military spouse or dependent, AIAM welcomes you!
+If you’re a veteran, service member or military spouse or dependent, AIAM welcomes you!
 We work hard to serve veterans and military families.
 As part of our commitment to veterans, we adhere to the Principles of Excellence, which means:

 - AIAM provides students with a personalized form covering the total cost of an education program, and AIAM provides educational plans for all military and Veteran education beneficiaries (Payment Summary)